-Synchronised swimming gained force as a sport due to the aquatic dance and ballet performances that arose in the late 19th and early 20th centuries.
-Despite being one of the very few disciplines featuring only women – the other is rhythmic gymnastics – in fact, it was men who first performed acrobatics in the water.
+Synchronised swimming, the unified movement of multiple swimmers in time to music, has its origins in theatrical water ballets of the late 19th century.
+Despite being one of the very few disciplines featuring only women – the other is rhythmic gymnastics – in fact, it was men who first took part in the sport.

 Synchronised swimming first took on a competitive nature in 1930 – five decades before it entered the Olympic programme.
 In 1952, the International Swimming Federation (known by its French acronym FINA) took control of the sport and established a series of rules proposed by Canada, the United States and Argentina, countries where the discipline was very popular.